-Participation in social media content that discriminates against any protected classification including age, race, color, religion, sex, national origin, disability is prohibited.
+Participation in social media content that discriminates against any protected classification including age, race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, is prohibited.
 Any employee who violates this policy is subject to the harassment policy and may be subject to disciplinary action up to and including termination of employment.